kyla-h4j/Beginner-2020/README.md

 ### What is R?

 R is a programming language.
 It is a powerful and accessible tool that will help you to understand quantitative data.
 Unlike other expensive software (e.g. SPSS, STATA), R is free and open-source.
 The R community is also very supportive, offering  help and examples to solve virtually any problem.
 Beyond this, community members also create and share new packages to increase R functionality.
-We'll learn how packages work during Day One.

 ![Rpop](Rpop.png)